Make-your-own poke bowls and Asian fare

 A new concept for New Orleans, this spot is much like your basic brewpub, but instead of beer brewed on-site, it specializes in spirits.
 The Cajun/Southern-influenced menu is more diverse than typical bar fare, with dishes like buttermilk Cornish hen, a pickled pork rueben, and blackberry glazed ribs.
 You can get several cocktails on tap, like a cucumber Vodka Collins, Bee’s Knees with house gin, or Lula’s special Planter’s Punch.

-The Freret Beer Room is a beer-focused restaurant that explores the intersection between food and beer flavor profiles.
+Freret Beer Room is a beer-focused restaurant that explores the intersection between food and beer flavor profiles.
 With a farm-to-table ethos and one of the best beer lists in the state, this place is to beer as neighboring Bar Frances is to wine.
-Chef Charles Vincent has created an ever-changing menu with a few staples such as the house gumbo made with chicken, andouille, and okra and the Prince Edward Island mussels served with a smoked oyster and tomato aioli instead of a broth (ask for an extra piece or two of grilled bread to sop everything up).
-The cheese board, seasonal vegetable sides, and desserts are unsung heros of the small but diverse menu, while the satsuma-glazed confit chicken with kimchee fried rice, soft-boiled egg, and black sesame seeds is a showstopper.
+Chef Charles Vincent has created an ever-changing menu with a few staples such as the house gumbo made with chicken, andouille, and okra and the Prince Edward Island mussels served with a smoked oyster and tomato aioli instead of a broth (ask for an extra piece or two of grilled bread to sop everything up), and the cheese board, seasonal vegetable sides, and desserts are unsung heroes of the diverse menu.

 A casual eatery on Broad Street just up from Tulane Ave, Marjie’s Grill incorporates southeast Asian street food and bar snacks with Louisiana-sourced ingredients.
 Lunch is a terrific “meat and three” plate featuring sweet and spicy, head-on wok cornmeal fried shrimp with chili-beer butter or slow-grilled pork shoulder with a green garlic chili marinade, and sides like coal-roasted sweet potatoes and braised mustard greens.
 The dinner menu branches out a bit with a mix of fried and grilled plates, and everything is incredibly high-quality and affordable.